 Read The Barna Group's full article, "Many Churches Neglect to Screen Those Working with Children and Youth"

 The conference requirement is that each church study the Safe Sanctuary information as a team and then create its own church policy with appropriate implementation procedures.
 Click on the link below for suggestions.
 Remember, each church should consider its context for ministry when creating both policy and procedures.

 Local Church Self-Evaluation Form

-Use this pdf form to help your congregation assess its policy needs for the prevention of abuse in your church's ministry with children and youth.
+Use this pdf form to help your congregation assess its policy needs for the prevention of abuse in your church's ministry with children, youth, and vulnerable adults.